 19. clear : The ‘$ clear’ command is used to clean up the terminal so that you can type with more accuracy 🙂

-Also it is not possible to cover all the Unix commands because they are so much in number.
+Also, it is not possible to cover all the Unix commands because they are so many in number.
 You can find more, just google it and you will find most of them.
 Also if you want to master Unix operating system, Learn Unix Shell Scripting/Bash Scripting.
 Trust me there are many awesome tutorials on the internet for them.

 Compile your C/C++ program in the Unix terminal

 First reach the directory where your .c or .cpp file is present (assume its name is new.c or new.cpp).
 Please note that in order to compile C you will need GCC compiler and in order to compile C++ you will need g++.
 I will tell you below how to install them.

 In this way you can compile you programs of C and C++.
 You can even compile many more that i will cover in my coming articles.

 Getting gcc, g++

 For deb based Linux such as Ubuntu,Debian,Kali etc:

 $ sudo apt-get install gcc